novaariyanto/waotp/README.md

 # whatsapp-gateway
-Send whatsapp message with free number to send notifikasi OTP
+Send whatsapp message with free number to send notifikasi

 ## Installation
 This project using composer.